A reflection and a vision

 In April 2025, I left one of my heart homes, Oʻahu.
 One of the hardest moments I’ve experienced in a long time.
 I had created a dream life, held by a dream community, and I had to walk away from it.
 A profound lesson in impermanence, detachment, and love.
 I’m grateful I got to experience that life, even briefly.
 As they say, it is better to have loved and lost than never loved at all.

-I have a complex relationship with this land, as many of us do.
+I have a complex relationship with this land (so-called Australia), as many of us do.
 I’ve often felt like an outsider here, and as someone recently reminded me: as a white person on stolen land, if you don’t feel that discomfort, something is off.
 I am not on my ancestral lands.
 And I continue to explore my relationship with this land, my ancestral lands and the many lands I have resided on as a visitor also.

 Over the last seven years, I’ve been on a conscious and unconscious ancestral healing journey.
 Through this, I’ve sought forgiveness, accountability, and some sense of peace as a visitor here.
-Roots and belonging now live more within me than in any one place.
-As a lifelong nomad, I’ve learned to find home internally and across the globe rather than in one fixed location or in one fixed shelter or in one person or people.
+On other lands I have found it even more complex.

 So, enough about me.
 Let’s talk about Oli Wellbeing.